unic/estatico-nou/README.md

 ### Tests

-To run all tests in every package we can call `lerna run test`.
-For a specific one we can use `lerna exec --scope estatico-stylelint -- npm run test`.
+To run all tests in every package we can call `lerna exec -- npm test`.
+For a specific one we can use `lerna exec --scope=@unic/estatico-stylelint -- npm test`.